Alternative comics: The rise of underground comix

+The fall of underground comix

-During the mid to late 1960s, lots of comic artists and writers were hindered by the lack of independence they received in creating comics.
-In order to truly express their ideas and opinions, many of them came together with this one goal, leading to the creation of underground comix.
-By the mid-1970s, artists within the underground comix scene felt that it had become less creative than it had been in the past.
+In the late 1960s and early 1970s, "head shops" were the most common places to buy underground comix.
+Beyond that, they were also places where fans of the underground culture could group together and bond over their shared interest.
+Many underground comix creators even became well known faces in the comic industry.
+Robert Crumb's Zap #1, released in 1968, was one of the most prominent underground comix of its time and really pushed this era forward.
+Crumb quickly became a leading figure during this era.
+New creators began popping up, inspired by the change.
+However, by the mid-1970s, artists within the underground comix scene felt that it had become less creative than it had been in the past.
 According to Art Spiegelman, "What had seemed like a revolution simply deflated into a lifestyle.
 Underground comics were stereotyped as dealing only with sex, dope and cheap thrills.
 They got stuffed back into the closet, along with bong pipes and love beads, as things started to get uglier."
 In an attempt to address this, underground cartoonists moved to start magazines that anthologized new, artistically ambitious comics in the 1980s.
 RAW, a lavishly produced, large format anthology that was clearly intended to be seen as a work of art was founded by Spiegelman and his wife Françoise Mouly in 1980.
-Another magazine, Weirdo, was started by the leading figure in underground comix, Robert Crumb, in 1981.
+Another magazine, Weirdo, was started by Crumb in 1981.

 These magazines reflected changes from the days of the underground comix.
 They had different formats from the old comix, and the selection of artists differed, too.
 RAW featured many European artists, Weirdo included photo-funnies and strange outsider art-type documents.
 Elfquest was based on a science fiction/fantasy theme with powerful female and male characters of varied races and cultures, and done in a bright and colourful manga-like style.
 The underground staples of sex, drugs and revolution were much less in evidence.
 More emphasis was placed on developing the craft of comics drawing and storytelling, with many artists aiming for work that was both subtler and more complex than was typical in the underground.
 This was true of much of the new work done by the established comix artists as well as the newcomers: Art Spiegelman's Maus, much celebrated for bringing a new seriousness to comics, was serialized in RAW.